Relational Foundations For Functorial Data Migration: FQL

 \section{FQL}

 The goal of this section is to define and study an algebraic query language where every query denotes a composition of data migration functors.
-Our syntax for queries is designed to build-in the syntactic restrictions discussion in the previous section, and to provide a convenient normal form.
+Our syntax for queries is designed to build-in certain syntactic restrictions discussion in this section, and to provide a convenient normal form.